bryanmcnett/aabo/README.md

 ![A bounding triangle of minimum axis values](images/triangle_min.png)

-To perform a trivial rejection against a group of {minA, minB, minC} target objects, your query object would need to have the form {maxA, maxB, maxC}:
+To perform intersection tests against a group of {minA, minB, minC} target objects, your query object would need to have the form {maxA, maxB, maxC}:

 ![A bounding triangle of maximum axis values](images/triangle_max.png)

-And for each rejection test, if the query’s maxA < the object’s minA (or B or C), they do not intersect.
+And for each test, if the query’s maxA < the object’s minA (or B or C), they do not intersect.
 This is true of the two above triangles: they do not intersect.

-There is no need for each object to store a {maxA, maxB, maxC} in addition to a {minA, minB, minC} simply to do intersection tests - only the query needs {maxA, maxB, maxC}.
-So if we stop here, we have a novel bounding volume with roughly the same characteristics as AABB, but 25% cheaper in 2D and 33% cheaper in 3D than AABB.
+There is no need to store a {maxA, maxB, maxC} in addition to a {minA, minB, minC} simply to do intersection tests - only the query needs {maxA, maxB, maxC}.
+If we stop here, we have a novel bounding volume with roughly the same characteristics as AABB, but 25% cheaper in 2D and 33% cheaper in 3D than AABB.

-But if both min and max are stored in each object, an axis-aligned bounding hexagon appears:
+But, if both {minA, minB, minC} and {maxA, maxB, maxC} *are* stored, an axis-aligned bounding hexagon appears:

 Axis-Aligned Bounding Hexagons
 ------------------------------